How to Remove Elements from a Tuple in Python: Methods, Errors, and Examples

-# remove elements from tuple - using remove function
+# Remove an Element Directly from a Tuple - using remove function

-print("remove elements from tuple - using remove function")
+print("Remove an Element Directly from a Tuple - using remove function")

 shbytes_tuple = ('Python', 'AWS', 'Java', 'Azure', 'Machine Learning')